 There’s also a wealth of tools and services you can use to test your site’s mobile-readiness.
 For example, Google offers a Mobile-Friendly Test you can run on your site for free.
 The test generates a thorough report which tells you what you’re doing right, wrong, and how to fix it.
 It’s perfect to quickly gauge your small-screen suitability.

 11. Test for Problems with Different Browsers

 You’ve likely come across a website that works on one browser, but not another (especially if you’re a ‘90s child).
 Needless to say, you don’t want this to happen with your website, so it’s essential you test it using different browsers before launch.

 There are hundreds of browsers you can test, but let’s be honest, most people use the big five.
 These are Chrome, Safari, Internet Explorer/Edge, Firefox, and Opera.
 It’s easy enough to install all of them and test your website manually.

-If you want to go the extra mile, there are also online services that provide you with many more obscure browser options to test your site.
+If you want to go the extra mile, there are also online services that provide you with many more obscure browser options to test your site — BrowserShots is a good resource for this.
 However, some quick in-house tests with the big five should be enough for most cases.

 XML sitemaps are files that include all the URLs search engines should index on your site.
-For example, you can use sitemaps to ensure Google doesn’t miss any key pages, so they show up on the SERPs as you’d expect:
+For example, you can use sitemaps to ensure Google doesn’t miss any key pages, so they show up on the search engine results pages (SERPs) as you’d expect:

-While they’re not entirely the same, robots.txt files are similar in some ways to sitemaps.
+While they’re not entirely the same, robots.txt files are similar to sitemaps in some ways.
 This file tells search engines which pages it should and shouldn’t crawl.
 With this file, you can also tell crawlers how to treat external links, block specific agents, and more.
 Here’s how a robots.txt file looks: